israaothman/recipes-frontend/README.md

 # Recipe App

+## Auther
+#### Isra'a Othman

-This project is build using react-js to search specific recipe and you can view more detail about it
+## This project is build using react-js
+- User should be able to see a diffrent recipes.
+- User should be able to signin or sign up.
+- User should be able to add recipes to favorite page.
+- User should be able to update the favorite recipes.
+- User should be able to delete the favorite recipes.

 ---